Graduate engineering jobs

 Water engineer

-You can enter this field at technician level with an HND or foundation degree, but having a degree in a related field (such as civil engineering, physical geography or environmental science) will work to your advantage.
+You can enter this field at the technician level with an HND or foundation degree, but it is advantageous to have a degree in a related field.

-Find out more about the responsibilities of a water engineer.
+Read about the key responsibilities of a water engineer and consider other environmental jobs.

 Other graduate engineering jobs